 As you continue with your CAT preparation, the role of mock CATs (AIRCATs at MBAGuru) begins to gain importance at this stage of your CAT prep.
 As an enthusiastic CAT aspirant, you may have access to multiple test series and therefore, find yourself flooded with a huge number of tests available for practice.
 A question you may be dwelling upon is just how many mocks is right for you.
 You may be feeling pressurized to attempt everything you have access to, but also might be feeling overburdened and even dejected (especially if the scores aren’t great) if you actually try and do that.

+The same thing does not work for everyone.
 What then, is the right number of mocks, for you?

 While there is no single/perfect answer to this, do keep in mind the following:

 - Mocks are practice to prepare for the actual CAT.
-So, don’t overdo and be tired by the time you need to peak.
+So, don’t overdo it.
+Don’t be tired by the time you need to peak.
 Do only so much as to keep yourself confident and wanting to do more and not the other way around.
 Just imagine tiring yourself out playing practice matches while preparing for the actual tournament.
 That wouldn’t be smart, would it?

 - Mocks without analysis and follow-up action are of little use.
 That, in fact, may be counter-productive.
 And if you are at a level where you don’t need to analyze and improve something, you might as well not be taking any mocks – because in that case, you don’t need to.